 Dr. Frey utilizes the Controlled Arch System to rehabilitate your mouth.
 By utilizing the Controlled Arch System, Dr. Frey can reposition your jaw in a physiologically balanced position, reducing pain and correcting your bite.
 The Controlled Arch Approach develops the jaw first and then moves the teeth to fit the jaw placement, rather than the reverse.

-Anterior Guided Growth Appliances
+Types Of Anterior Guided Growth Appliances

 Also referred to as AGGA, the Anterior Guided Growth Appliance is used to correct damage done due to a misaligned jaw and a bad bite.
 There are two different types of anterior guided growth appliances: fixed (FAGGA) and removable (RAGGA).
 Both growth appliances meet the same goal, but the logistics are where they differ.

-- Fixed: this growth appliance is the best treatment option for adults who suffer from sleep apnea, breathing issues, and most commonly, severe TMJ.
+This growth appliance is the best treatment option for adults who suffer from sleep apnea, breathing issues, and most commonly, severe TMJ.
 FAGGA is able to open the airways by expanding the upper jaw, allowing for relief for breathing.
 FAGGA may also improve facial appearances as well.

-- Removable: this growth appliance is best recommended for children who have yet to grow their full set of adult teeth.
+This growth appliance is best recommended for children who have yet to grow their full set of adult teeth.
 This appliance works much like a retainer, however instead of keeping the teeth in place, it expands the jaw similarly to a palate expander.
 This creates enough space in the mouth for the child’s adult teeth to erupt without overlap.

 To see FAGGA results, view photo set below.